markbala/VivianBalakrishnan.github.io/about-2/index.md

 layout: page
 ---
 <p>Vivian Balakrishnan is the Foreign Minister of  Singapore.
 He is also the Minister-in-charge of the Smart Nation initiative.</p>
-He has been a Member of Parliament since 2001.
+<p>He has been a Member of Parliament since 2001.
 He has previously served as the Minister for the Environment and Water Resources; Minister for Community Development, Youth and Sports; 2nd Minister for Trade and Industry; Minister responsible for Entrepreneurship; 2nd Minister for Information Communications and the Arts; and Minister of State for National Development.</p>

 <p>Before politics, Dr Balakrishnan was an Ophthalmologist and the CEO of Singapore General Hospital.</p>